stevencarlislewalker/lme4ord/README.md

 The idea is to be able to fit a `glmer` model where there is a known (e.g. phylogenetic) correlation structure over the levels of the random effects grouping factors.
 The function `glmerc` (for `glmer` with known *C*ovariance over levels) can be used for this purpose.
-In terms of phylogenetic theory, the `glmerc` function essentially fits the [creationist](http://www.carlboettiger.info/2013/10/11/is-it-time-to-retire-pagels-lambda.html) Pagel's lambda model.
-Although it is still very much in the development stage I would love to get feedback.
+In terms of phylogenetic theory, the `glmerc` function essentially fits the [creationist](http://www.carlboettiger.info/2013/10/11/is-it-time-to-retire-pagels-lambda.html) Pagel's lambda model within a generalized linear mixed model framework.
+Technically, Pagel's lambda is much easier to work with in `lme4` because it doesn't require an expensive Cholesky decomposition at each evaluation of the deviance function, whereas other models do require this.
+Nevertheless, the ultimate plan is to extend the range of models, and the modular structure of `lme4` and `lme4ord` make this fairly easy to experiment with.  `lme4ord` is still very much in the development stage however and I would love to get feedback.

 In the example below, we simulate data and fit such a model.
 The call will look like this.

 ```r